jonathanjafari/medical-codex-pipeline/README.md

 ## Development Notes

-- `.gitignore` excludes large raw datasets (e.g., NPI full >10GB, LOINC full >70MB) that exceed GitHub limits.
+- `.gitignore` excludes all raw input datasets (e.g., NPI full >10GB, LOINC full >70MB).
-- Only sample inputs + HCPCS are committed.
+- Only processor scripts, utilities, outputs, and documentation are committed.
-- Repo was cleaned with `git filter-repo` to remove oversized history.
+- This keeps the repo clean, lightweight, and runnable with local data.

 ## Real-World Context